 Tylor & the Train Robbers - 8:00pm

 Tylor & the Train Robbers, a Boise Idaho based band, possess a depth of thought steeped in Americana Folk without losing it’s Country root grittiness.
 Hailing from small town Helix Oregon, lyrically focused frontman and songwriter Tylor Ketchum conjures up his long dead outlaw ancestor, Black Jack Ketchum as the inspiration for their new album, Best of the Worst Kind in a musical necromancy that is delivered in full with the title track, The Ballad of Black Jack Ketchum.
 Set to be released on the anniversary of his hanging, April 26th, the music video for the ballad was was filmed at Black Jack's grave during the bands most recent tour through the South West United States.

 From good cowboys gone bad to the woe some troubles of the modern American wanderer, Tylor & The Train Robber’s songs explore a span of generations linked by a common spirit.

 Territory of Northeastern Oregon

-The Wanderlost is a coalition of Eastern Oregon musicians brought together by the solitary goal of providing hearty Americana music to even the most depraved of souls.
-Frontman Tyler Brooks' songwriting provides material based on real life circumstance with dark undertones of squandered youth, social activism and the age old topic of blue collar life.
+The Wanderlost is an eclectic collection of musicians brought together by the solitary goal of providing hearty Americana music to even the most depraved souls.
+Their original songwriting provides material based on real life circumstance with dark undertones of squandered youth, social activism and the age old topic of blue collar life.
 Three part harmonies are a key ingredient in the band's self-built Americana Acid Grass sound.
-Enjoy sensational moments of country, folk, jam band, rock and even punk styles in their original music.
+Enjoy sensational moments of country, folk, jam, rock and even punk genre's in their original music.
 Grab your hat, your partner, your drink and prepare for a party!!!